denyncrawford/mismor-guillotine/README.md

 # mismor-guillotine
-👻 A employee control software.
+👻 An employee control software.

 ⚡️ This is a `Vite 2 + Vue 3 + Electron 11.x` project: